SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ```

 ## Reconfiguring
-There are TWO levels of "enable protection" on the CCL hardware except on the newest parts .
-According to the Silicon Errata, only one of these is intended.
-As always, it's anyone's guess when or if this issue will be corrected in a future silicon rev. That it is likely to be fixed on any part that gets a die rev is not in doubt; when (and indeed whether) they will rev the die to fix all the nasty bugs that they've now corrected in their peripheral designs.
-(It would appear that Microchip only became aware of the issue after the Dx-series parts were released; it's the kind of thing where you could believe that it was intended if annoying behavior, which is probably why it wasn't noticed sooner (It came at the same time as the "TCA does what the datasheet says on RESTART command" (paraphrased, ofc), another bug like that; both may indeed have been intended at the time, and only later classified as bugs, perhaps by a newly installed product manager or QA czar who thought the original intent was folly (I do suspect that there was a changing of the guard around that time.
+There are TWO levels of "enable protection" on the CCL hardware.
+I think the intended behavior was "Protection is enabled on the LUT config when that LUT is enabled, AND the CCL is enabled" - which is what we got, except that the locked registers included the one with the bit to enable/disable that LUT, so you had toturn off the whole CCL.
+This dreadful behavior is  (It would appear that Microchip only became aware of the issue after the Dx-series parts were released; it's the kind of thing where you could believe that it was intended if annoying behavior, which is probably why it wasn't noticed sooner (It came at the same time as the "TCA does what the datasheet says on RESTART command" (paraphrased, ofc), another bug like that; both may indeed have been intended at the time, and only later classified as bugs, perhaps by a newly installed product manager or QA czar who thought the original intent was folly (I do suspect that there was a changing of the guard around that time.
 That and/or an influx of testing manpower and resources.
 How else do you introduce a new ADC while reducing the number of errata from the previous generation from around 20, several serious, to like 5, of which this is the only one without a workaround); I happen to agree on this count and think it's a big deal (the other feature that got this treatment I agree with as well, but why did they ever let the timers have a port direction override? .
 Since there is no indication that there are die revs coming out any time soon, users are advised to proceed with use of workarounds, rather than delay work in the hopes of corrected silicon.

 The intended enable-protection is that a given logic block cannot be reconfigured while enabled. *This is handled by `init()` - you can write your new setting to a logic block, call `LogicN.init()` and it will briefly disable the logic block, make the changes, and re-enable it.*